-Materials on this website were produced and/or compiled by Public Works and Government Services Canada for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
+Materials on this website were produced and/or compiled by Public Services and Procurement Canada for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
 You may use and reproduce the materials as follows:

 Unless otherwise specified you may reproduce the materials in whole or in part for non-commercial purposes, and in any format, without charge or further permission, provided you do the following:

-Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for the purposes of commercial redistribution without prior written permission from Public Works and Government Services Canada.
+Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for the purposes of commercial redistribution without prior written permission from Public Services and Procurement Canada.
 To obtain permission to reproduce Government of Canada materials on this site for commercial purposes please contact:

 11 Laurier Street, Phase III, Place du Portage